BOARD OF DIRECTORS

 Membership Chair

-Robert W. Isenhower, Ph.D., BCBA-D, is an Assistant Professor in the Department of Psychology at Rider University.
-He earned his doctorate in experimental psychology at the University of Connecticut.
-Prior to joining the faculty at Rider, he was a research coordinator and a training coordinator at the Douglass Developmental Disabilities Center (DDDC) and a part-time lecturer at Rutgers University.
-He has 10 years of experience working with individuals with autism and other developmental disabilities in clinical, school, and home-based settings.
+Robert W. Isenhower, Ph.D., BCBA-D, is an associate teaching professor at the Graduate School of Applied and Professional Psychology at Rutgers University.
+He earned his doctorate in experimental psychology at the University of Connecticut in 2010.
+Prior to joining the faculty at Rutgers, he was an assistant professor in the Department of Psychology at Rider University for five years.
+He currently serves as the Director of Graduate Student Training at the Douglass Developmental Disabilities Center, where he coordinates the DDDC practicum.
+He has more than 10 years of experience working with individuals with autism and other developmental disabilities in clinical, school, and home-based settings.
 He has published in peer-reviewed journals including the Journal of Applied Behavior Analysis and the Journal of Behavioral Education and has presented at conferences including the Association for Behavior Analysis, New Jersey Association for Behavior Analysis, and Autism New Jersey.
 His research interests include preference and reinforcer assessments, stimulus discrimination training, staff training, and assessment/intervention targeted at improving the lives of adults with autism.
-(Term Ends: June, 2024)
+(Term Ends: June, 2026)

 Communications Chair